Bandwidth/service-maker/README.md

 Service Maker provides a command-line endpoint for user access.
 A more detailed list of functionality can be reached by typing `smake --help`.
 A few basic commands are listed below.

 ### Searching
 `smake list` Lists all current EC2 instances.
-`smake list mine` Lists all of your instances.
 `smake find <InstanceId>` Retrieves information about a specific instance.

 ### Instance Management